benjreinhart/groutip/readme.md

 * Fix css edge cases when window is resized.
 * Don't rely on jQuery UI
-* test in different browsers for cross browser compatibility
+* Test in different browsers for cross browser compatibility
 * Add tests